-Closing Stock Price
+Closing Stock Price (in dollars)

-DEAR FELLOW STOCKHOLDERS,
+DEAR FELLOW STOCKHOLDERS.

-Energy infrastructure companies continued to perform well in the first quarter of 2010.
-We believe the strong performance was a result of the improving U.S. economic outlook, steady business fundamentals and healthy access to capital for MLP companies.
-TYG's mix of portfolio companies is intended to minimize volatility and exposure to commodity prices and we believe its investments are positioned for continued strength in 2010.
+Energy infrastructure companies performed well in the second quarter of 2010 relative to the broader market.
+We believe the steady performance was a result of economic improvement, accessible capital markets for MLP issuers and stable operating performance.
+We believe TYG's investments are well positioned in 2010 as its portfolio minimizes volatility and direct exposure to commodity prices.